What Is A Private Investigator?

 - Case research for attorneys.

-These examples are just the tip of the investigator's profession.
+These examples are just the tip of some of the cases a private investigator handles in their day-to-day activities.
 There are many more reasons private investigators are hired, but this can give you some idea of what a private investigator does.

 What Types of Private Investigators Are There?

-Private investigation jobs cover many aspects of investigative work with some investigators specializing in certain skills.
+Generally, private investigators will cover many aspects of investigative work during their career but some investigators specialize in fields that need additional training and skills.
 Besides the standard type of investigator there are also:

 - Computer Forensics Specialists